cisagov/gatherer/README.md

-The images of this container are tagged with [semantic versions](https://semver.org) of the underlying gatherer project that they containerize.
+The images of this container are tagged with [semantic versions](https://semver.org) of the underlying gatherer project that they vvcontainerize.
 It is recommended that most users use a version tag (e.g.
 `:1.5.5`).

 | Image:tag | Description |